The First Model-Independent Upper Bound on Micro-lensing Signature of the Highest Mass Binary Black Hole Event GW231123: Details of the event GW231123 and its lensing status

 The component masses of the BBH generating GW231123 can lie within the theoretical PISN mass gap, where no black hole is expected to form from a progenitor star.
 Massive metal-poor stars can form electron-positron pairs from a photon, in a process called pair production.
 This reduces the radiation pressure at the core, triggering a core-collapse.
 This enhances nuclear fusion, and the core explodes without leaving a core behind.
 This is pair instability supernovae (PISN).
 It is hypothesized that there exists a gap in black hole mass due to PISN if the black hole is formed directly from a progenitor star.
 The PISN mass gap spans the mass range: 60-130 $M_{\odot}$ \citep{Woosley:2021xba}.
 However, formation channels that do not directly rely on progenitor stars for the formation of black holes can produce black holes in the PISN mass gap.
 Examples of such channels include black holes of primordial origin, or black holes produced to successive mergers of less massive black holes.

 Gravitational lensing can provide an alternative explanation for the inferred source masses of GW231123, lying within the PISN gap.
 The strength of gravitational waves can be calculated using fundamental physics theory (namely the general theory of relativity), which means that we can infer the distance to a GW source from its strain.
 Given a cosmological model of the expanding universe, we can relate this distance to a redshift \footnote{The cosmic distance inferred from the luminosity of a source is known as the luminosity distance; it is given by, $d_L(z) = (1+z)c \int _0 ^z \frac{dz'}{H(z')}$, where c is the speed of light in vacuum and $H(z')$ is the Hubble parameter.
 In the small redshift regime, the luminosity distance is a linear function of redshift, given by, $d_L(z) = \frac{cz}{H_0}$.}.
 Again, general relativity theory helps us to infer the masses of the GW source in the detector frame.
 From inference of the masses of the source in the detector frame $m_{1d}$ and $m_{2d}$ respectively, and the redshift of the source $z$, we obtain the masses in the source frame using the relation, $m_{1s} = m_{1d} / (1+z)$ and $m_{2s} = m_{2d} / (1+z)$.
 When gravitational lensing magnifies the signal and makes it appear to come from a closer distance ($d_L$), it shifts the inference of the redshift ($z$) to a lower value.
 This makes the source masses in the source frame appear heavier.
 So, using the lensing hypothesis, the BBH masses can be pushed to a lower mass regime, potentially avoiding their overlap with the PISN mass gap.
-A strong lensing image search by LVK found no super-threshold GW with a close match to GW231123 \citep{LIGOScientific:2025rsn}.
-To check for the wave-optics lensing features, we have tested the event with residual cross-correlation, assuming no specific model of the lensing object.
-The technique has been described in the appendix \ref{app:1} with its application to the event GW231123 given in section \ref{sec3}.
+A strong lensing multiple image search by LVK collaboration found no strong candidate GW signal with a match to GW231123 \citep{LIGOScientific:2025rsn}.